Going down. Giving head. BJs. Rimming. Whatever term you use or method you enjoy, it’s important to stay safe while your head’s in the game.

 Here are some factors that could raise your risk of getting or transmitting HIV:

-- Viral load.
-If you’re living with HIV, you know that viral load refers to how much HIV is in a specific amount of your blood.
+• Having a high viral load: If you’re living with HIV, you know that “viral load” refers to how much HIV is in a specific amount of your blood.
 HIV meds and treatments can help you lower your viral load.
 A high viral load increases your chance of transmitting HIV to your partner.

-- Giving or receiving?
-The risk of transmission is highest when the person with HIV is on the receiving end.
+• Giving vs. receiving: The risk of transmission is highest when the person with HIV is on the receiving end.
 That’s because the giver could have a small cut or sore in their mouth that would increase their risk of contracting the virus.

-- Ejaculation.
-Lots of cum during oral sex could increase your risk of spreading the virus, but it would need to be combined with other risk factors.
+• Ejaculating: Lots of cum during oral sex could increase your risk of transmitting or contracting the virus, but it would need to be combined with other risk factors.

-- Scratches, cuts, or sores.
-Any opening to your or your partner’s bloodstream can be a path for HIV transmission.
+• Getting scratches, cuts, or sores: Any opening to your or your partner’s bloodstream can be a path for HIV transmission.
 For example, if you’re HIV-positive and have mouth sores, there’s potential for blood-to-fluid contact.

 Cool, so the risk of HIV transmission from oral sex is next to nothing.
 But taking precautions reduces your risk even more.

-Know your viral load.
-When your viral load is lower, your chance of passing HIV to your partner is lower too.
+Talk with your doctor about antiretroviral therapy to lower your viral load.
+When your viral load is undetectable, it reduces your chance of passing HIV to your partner.
+This is known as “undetectable equals untransmittable,” or U=U.

-Pre-exposure prophylaxis (PrEP) is a pill that was created to help prevent HIV transmission.
-Taking it and using barrier methods greatly reduces your risk of getting HIV from a partner.
+Preexposure prophylaxis (PrEP) is a medication that was created to help prevent HIV transmission.
+Taking PrEP along with using barrier methods greatly reduces your risk of getting HIV from a partner.

-If you’ve already done the deed without a condom or dental dam, you can still use post-exposure prophylaxis (PEP) to prevent transmission.
-According to the HIV.gov, PEP only works if taken within 72 hours of sex.
+If you’ve already done the deed without a condom or dental dam, you can use postexposure prophylaxis (PEP) to prevent transmission.
+But PEP only works if taken within 72 hours of sex.
 Call your doc stat if this is a good option for you.

-- Condoms or dental dams?
+• Condoms or dental dams?
 Pick your poison, and then use it during oral sex.
-If you’re switching spots, like vag to anus, stay safe and clean by getting a new barrier.
+If you’re switching spots, like from vag to anus, it’s important to use a new barrier.

 Honesty is the best policy